This is a complete guide discussing photography business names.

 Alignment with Brand

-In order to find the perfect photography business name for your brand, it’s important to have an understanding of the Marketing Framework for Photographers.
+In order to find the perfect photography business name for your brand, it’s important to have an understanding of the Marketing Framework.

 When coming up with a name for your photography business, it’s important to be aware of all the components because you want your name to be in alignment with them.